 Data Sources Supported by OpenTripPlanner

 1. Transit Data: OTP can use both GTFS (General Transit Feed Specification) and NeTEx (Network Timetable Exchange) data for the transit section of the journey.
-GTFS is widely used for basic public transit data, while NeTEx provides a more detailed and feature-rich alternative, allowing OTP to accurately model and optimize complex transit systems.
+GTFS is widely used for basic public transit data, while NeTEx provides a more detailed and feature-rich alternative, allowing OTP to model and optimise complex transit systems accurately.

 2. OpenStreetMap (OSM) Data: OTP consumes OpenStreetMap data in the .osm.pbf format, which is a compact binary format used to store and distribute OSM data.
 This data provides the detailed street and path networks necessary for modeling the first and last mile of journeys, as well as walking, cycling, and driving routes within urban environments.